Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Transport in free-space arrays

 \subsection{Transport in 1D arrays with parallel polarization}

-We now consider transport along a 1D array of parallel polarized atoms.
-The results are shown in Figure~\ref{fig:Transport_1D_parallel}.
+We now consider transport along a 1D array of parallel-polarized atoms.
+The results are shown in Fig.~\ref{fig:Transport_1D_parallel}.

-As compared to the case of perpendicular polarization, excitation transport deviates from the pinned atom limit at a much larger trap frequency [cf. Fig.~\ref{fig:Transport_1D_parallel}(a,b) and Fig.~\ref{fig:Transport_1D_perpendicular}(a,b)].
-This behavior originates from two distinct features of the bare polariton dispersion relation $J_p^{(0)}$.
-First, the finite bandwidth sets a maximum threshold trap frequency beyond which resonant scattering is not possible.
-For the value considered here this occurs for $\nu\simeq 1.2\gamma_0$.
-Second, the smoother variation of $J_p^{(0)}$ leads to a significant contribution from the resonant scattering as soon as the trap frequency is below the maximum threshold.
-Accordingly, for $\nu\gtrsim 1.2\gamma_0$ transport is ballistic at a group velocity $v_g$ well approximated by the one of pinned atoms [see Fig.~\ref{fig:Transport_1D_parallel}(a,b)].
-Below, the large phonon scattering quickly leads to a breakdown of our perturbative ansatz and thus to strongly modified propagation properties.
-This is confirmed in Fig.~\ref{fig:Transport_1D_parallel}(c), where we see a large increase in the resonant phonon scattering $\Gamma_\text{ph}$ (green diamond) as the frequency drops below $\nu\simeq 1.2\gamma_0$.
-We also find good agreement between the different contributions to the polariton-phonon scattering rate, as extracted from the simulation, and the prediction of the polaron theory [see black lines and colored markers in Fig.~\ref{fig:Transport_1D_parallel}(c)].
-This allows to identify $\Gamma_\text{rad}=\Gamma_p-\Gamma_\text{res} = -2\Im[E_p + \Sigma_p^\text{off-res}]$ and $\Gamma_\text{ph} = -2\Im[\Sigma_p^\text{res}]$ respectively with the off-resonant and resonant contribution to the polaron damping.
-This confirms the interpretation that the off-resonant scattering rate represents a direct radiative loss, while the resonant one describes an irreversible transfer of excitations to other modes that does not immediately correspond to radiative loss [see discussion in Sec.~\ref{app:Polaron-Polariton_1D}].
+Compared to the case of perpendicular polarization, excitation transport deviates from the pinned-atom limit at a much larger trap frequency [cf. Fig.~\ref{fig:Transport_1D_parallel}(a) and Fig.~\ref{fig:Transport_1D_perpendicular}(a)].
+This behavior originates from the distinct features of the bare polariton dispersion relation $J_p^{(0)}$.
+For parallel-polarized atoms, $J_p^{(0)}$ has no divergence; thus, resonant scattering can only occur for a finite range of trap frequencies.
+For the lattice constant considered here, this occurs for $\nu\lesssim 1.2\gamma_0$.
+For trap frequencies where a resonance can occur, the density of states is always significant, leading to a strong contribution from resonant scattering [Fig.~\ref{fig:Transport_1D_parallel}].
+In this regime, the large phonon scattering strongly modifies propagation properties [Fig.~\ref{fig:Transport_1D_parallel}(a)] and quickly leads to a breakdown of our perturbative ansatz [Fig.~\ref{fig:Phonon_Hopping}(a)].

+Conversely, for $\nu\gtrsim 1.2\gamma_0$, resonant scattering is absent and transport is ballistic at a group velocity $v_g$ well-approximated by that of pinned atoms [see Fig.~\ref{fig:Transport_1D_parallel}(a,b)].
+This is confirmed in Fig.~\ref{fig:Transport_1D_parallel}(c), where we see a large increase in the resonant phonon scattering $\Gamma_\text{ph}$ (green diamonds) as the frequency drops below $\nu\simeq 1.2\gamma_0$.
+We also find good agreement between the different contributions to the polariton-phonon scattering rate extracted from the simulation and the predictions of polaron theory [see black lines and colored markers in Fig.~\ref{fig:Transport_1D_parallel}(c)].
+This allows us to identify $\Gamma_\text{rad}=\Gamma_p-\Gamma_\text{res} = -2\Im[\varepsilon^{\infty}_p + \Sigma_p^\text{off-res}]$ and $\Gamma_\text{ph} = -2\Im[\Sigma_p^\text{res}]$ as the off-resonant and resonant contributions to polaron damping, respectively.
+This confirms the interpretation that the off-resonant scattering rate represents a direct radiative loss, while the resonant one describes an irreversible transfer of excitations to other modes that does not immediately correspond to radiative loss.